thewangclass/thewangclass.github.io/_posts/2020-05-26-Goodbye-Class-of-2020-and-Feedback-Received.md

 > I will work for making different enemies like mutant or giant or etc. Thanks, mr.wang.
 I really glad you teach me this program this could be my future work.
 I want to  > take this course in college.
 > JP

-"
-Mr. Wang, thank you for an amazing school year that was sadly cut short.
-The least I can do as a student is to express my appreciation by saying a thank you as teachers don’t receive the recognition they deserve.
+>Mr. Wang, thank you for an amazing school year that was sadly cut short.
+The least I can do as a student is to express my appreciation by saying a thank you as teachers >don’t receive the recognition they deserve.
 My dad also wanted to give a huge thank you for your hard work and giving me guidance to become successful.
+>

-Mr. Wang, thank you for opening my mind to programming.
-Before being involved with technology, I wasn’t as interested in the subject of coding because of its complications and difficulty.
+>Mr. Wang, thank you for opening my mind to programming.
+Before being involved with technology, I wasn’t as interested in the subject of coding because of its >complications and difficulty.
 However, I was still fascinated by the complex computer languages.
-Once I found out that my uncle works as a computer programmer, it gave me the vision and motivation to follow his steps in that career.
-With the help of a great teacher, I feel I’ve finally have moved into something I enjoy and received the guidance to accomplish my goals.
+Once I found out that my uncle works as a computer programmer, it gave >me the vision and motivation to follow his steps in that career.
+With the help of a great teacher, I feel I’ve finally have moved into something I enjoy and received the >guidance to accomplish my goals.
 The activities and projects we perform in class are truly fun and I love how we can try new things to see what works.
-Your class is also incredibly laid back and simple, it’s practically impossible to fail!
+Your class is also >incredibly laid back and simple, it’s practically impossible to fail!
 Thank you again for an incredible job!
-Please have a well-deserved summer and I hope to see you next year!
+Please have a well-deserved summer and I hope to see you >next year!
+>

-Returning student (hopefully),
+>Returning student (hopefully),

-CP
-"
+>
+>CP

 "
 Hi Mr. Wang,